InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/Lifestyle/2018-09-12-best-free-family-festival.markdown

 </table>
 </center>

 ### For the past 20 years Coventry has been hosting a rather special summer event.
 A family festival on a grand scale, taking place over 3 days with music, food, drink, fairground rides and plenty of other attractions to keep everyone entertained.
-Best of all - it's free!
+Best of all - it's very low cost!

 ***